Assistant Professor of Biology

 - BI 519 Theoretical Evolutionary Ecology

-- BI 671 Research Survey in Ecology, Behavior, Evolution and Marine Biology
+- BI 671 Survey of Ecology, Behavior, Evolution and Marine Biology

-- Buston P, Fauvelot C, Wong M, Planes S. (2009).
-Genetic relatedness in groups of the humbug damselfish, Dascyllus aruanus: small, similarly-sized individuals may be close kin.
+- Buston PM, Fauvelot C, Wong MYL, Planes S (2009) Genetic relatedness in groups of humbug damselfish Dascyllus aruanus: small, similarly-sized individuals may be close kin.
 Molecular Ecology 18: 4707-4715.

 (pdfs available upon request)